ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 2) Unidirectionally linked bar charts (left: genre sorted by average age; right: distribution of age)
 3) A heatmap of the distribution with a tooltip displaying average age.

-The first option (1) uses area to encode the magnitude property (number of respondents) and a tooltip to display the aggregation (average age) for each genre.
+The first option (1) uses the area to encode the magnitude property (number of respondents) and a tooltip to display the aggregation (average age) for each genre.
 (2) uses linked bar charts using the length on a common scale channel to encode magnitude.
 The user would click on the bar of a genre, which would display the corresponding distribution of values.
 (3) uses the colour saturation channel to display magnitude (count) and a tooltip to display the aggregated value (average age).
 2) ranks the highest for accuracy/effectiveness, as using a common scale is the preferred channel for ordered attributes.
 1) has the issue of using the area of a circle to encode magnitude, which does not grow at a consistent rate.
 In addition, the size of the circle will be quite small for smaller categories since some genres have very few respondents (e.g. only 2 for Latin).
 The heat map suffers from the issue of using color saturation to encode magnitude, which can be difficult to interpret accurately, especially for subtle differences.
 Additionally, without clear numerical labels, viewers may struggle to precisely compare values across the heatmap.
 While tooltips provide additional context, they require interaction and do not offer an at-a-glance summary of the data.

 **High Fidelity Sketch**